GoogleCloudPlatform/compute-image-tools/docs/daisy-installation-usage.md

 not have permission to write log entries (the `logging.logEntries.create` permission), Daisy will still send the logs to GCS and stdout by default.

-- To disable sending logs to GCS, call Daisy with the flag `-gcsLogsDisabled=true`
+- To disable sending logs to GCS, call Daisy with the flag `-disable_gcs_logging`
-- To disable sending logs to Cloud Logging,  call Daisy with the flag `-cloudLogsDisabled=true`
+- To disable sending logs to Cloud Logging,  call Daisy with the flag `-disable_cloud_logging`
-- To disable sending logs to stdout, call Daisy with the flag `-stdoutLogsDisabled=true`
+- To disable sending logs to stdout, call Daisy with the flag `-disable_stdout_logging`

 # What Next?